asatoskar/CodingCulture/README.md

 Create an *uploads* folder in the repository for the uploaded images.

-Create a 'model' subfolder in the repository and download the model from the Google Drive link and save it in this folder.
+Create a *model* subfolder in the repository and download the model from the Google Drive link and save it in this folder.

 **Setting up Neo4J Server**